WCRU

 WCRU (960 kHz) is an AM radio station licensed to Dallas, North Carolina and serving the Charlotte metropolitan area.
 The station broadcasts a Christian talk and teaching radio format and is owned by the Truth Broadcasting Corporation.
 WCRU carries a mix of national and local pastors.
 National hosts include Charles Stanley, John MacArthur, Chuck Swindoll and Adrian Rogers.

 By day, WCRU is powered at 10,000 watts.
 But at night, to protect other stations on 960 AM, WCRU greatly reduces power to 500 watts.
 A directional antenna is used at all times.
 The radio studios and transmitter are on Robinson-Clemmer Road in Dallas.
 Programming is also heard on two FM translator stations: W253CV 98.5 in Davidson, North Carolina, and W289BO 105.7 in Pineville, North Carolina.

 History

-Early Years
+Early years

 On January 1, 1963, the station first signed on with the call sign WAAK.
 The original city of license was Concord with 1,000 watts daytime and nighttime.

-Fred Whitley, owner of WGTL in neighboring Kannapolis had applied for this frequency as a daytime-only station in Dallas in order to keep new competition out of his market.
+Fred Whitley, owner of WGTL in neighboring Kannapolis had applied for this frequency as a daytime-only station in Dallas to keep new competition out of his market.
 He won the construction permit for the station in Dallas, took the call letters WAAK off the top of the Federal Communications Commission (FCC) call sign list, refurbished WGTL's studio, buying the audio board from WSJS-TV, and put the old WGTL console in Dallas.